Based on MoneyGeek's scoring system, you can find the best insurance in Florida according to your type of home and the coverages you prioritize.

 The Best Homeowners Companies in Florida for Veterans

 Most providers offer discounts to military families in Florida.
-Still, the best home insurance company in Florida for veterans, military personnel and their families is USAA.
+Still, the best home insurance company in Florida for veterans, active-duty military and their families is USAA.

 Across the U.S., USAA has a median MoneyGeek score of 95 out of 100 and an average yearly premium of $1,612.